 Action plan 2023 2024 2025 2026 2027 2028 Search for funding and set up a knowledge project.
-Implementation of the knowledge acquisition project Valuation of data Assessing the value of a RAN Carrying out/animating the review of the MMAP Assist the Contracting Parties in the potential implementation of a RAN Communicate on the revision of the PMM and the tools developed by SPAW.
-Support the countries in the implementation of NAP MM Re-launching the GCRMN- Caribbean dynamic Effective implementation of the work plan (2024-2025) with network members, in partnership with regional actorsPromotion of the results achieved, evaluation of the implementation of the work plan (2024-2025) Development of a new project
+Implementation of the knowledge acquisition project Valuation of data Assess the value of a RAN Carrying out/animating the review of the MMAP Assist the Contracting Parties in the potential implementation of a RAN Communicate on the revision of the MMAP and the tools developed by SPAW.
+Support the countries in the implementation of MMAP Re-launch the GCRMN-Caribbean dynamic Effective implement plan (2024-2025) wi in partnership with re th network members, etwork members, implementation of the work plan (2024-2025)

-2.1.1 Domain Strategic direction 2.1.1 Visibility Notoriety Governance Strategic objective Strengthen the collaboration of the SPAW-RAC with the other bodies of the Cartagena Convention: Secretariats of the SPAW Protocol and the Convention, Regional Activity Centres (RACs) of the Convention, and Regional Networks (RANs) affiliated with the SPAW Protocol Result To strengthen the transversality between the different bodies and programs of the Cartagena Convention.
+2.1.1 Domain Strategic direction Visibility Notoriety Governance Strategic objective Strengthen the collaboration of the SPAW-RAC with the other bodies of the Cartagena Convention: Secretariats of the SPAW Protocol and the Convention, Regional Activity Centres (RACs) of the Convention, and Regional Networks (RANs) affiliated with the Cartagena Convention Result cooperation and collaboration between the different bodies and programs of the Cartagena Convention strengthened.